About

 From 2018 through 2019, CDFA received its first round of funding from WKKF for the Defining the Food System Asset Class project.
 The premise of this project was to suggest and then prove that, if organized and defined properly, the food system can become an asset class worthy of traditional investment.
 Throughout these two years, CDFA engaged in intensive research, data collection, and relationship building to determine how development finance agencies can become more engaged in developing localized food systems through traditional finance approaches - such as bonds, tax increment finance, tax credits, revolving loan funds, and more.

 In 2020, with a second round of funding from WKKF, CDFA developed a program to continue and expand the Defining the Food System Asset Class project.
 This program sought to deploy traditional financing tools to help build the necessary data, impact metrics, and portfolio performance measures to prove the viability of food systems as a distinct asset class.
 Through this work, CDFA partnered with communities across the country to develop plans and direct projects that create well-paying jobs in low-resourced communities, increase access to healthy food for children and families, and unlock capital and resources for food- and agriculture-related businesses that serve and are owned by people of color.
+Subsequent WKKF funding enabled CDFA to advance this work through pilot technical assistance, national training, and deeper engagement with practitioners, setting the stage for an even more ambitious third phase.

 -Food Finance White Paper Series